Law Forward: History

 In 2021, Law Forward requested Milwaukee County District Attorney John T. Chisholm to launch an investigation on Republicans who had sent fraudulent electoral college certifications for Donald Trump during the 2020 U.S. Presidential elections.

 In January 2022, Law Forward also appealed a judge's order barring Wisconsin ballot drop boxes for the February 15 election.
-Another one of Law Forward's ongoing cases in 2022 seeks to reinstate voters.
+Another one of Law Forward's ongoing cases in 2022 seeks to reinstate voters after their registrations were deactivated.

 Issues

-Law Forward specializes in diverse issues, including voter suppression, election interference, gerrymandering, and minority voting rights.
-It also focuses on politics in Wisconsin politics, including state-level elections and voting issues.
+Law Forward specializes in diverse issues, including voting rights, election interference, gerrymandering, and minority voting rights.
+It also focuses on election administration in Wisconsin, including state-level elections and voting issues.
 It is also a non-partisan strategic litigation firm according to Mandell.